Collecting Cranberry Glass

-About ten years ago I found a small set of cranberry glass at an antique flea market.
-A few years later my mother-in-law gave me some of her mother’s cranberry glass.
+A number of years ago, my mother-in-law gave me some of her mother’s cranberry glass collection.
 It’s now one of my favorite things to collect.

 If you aren’t familiar with cranberry glass, you will know it when you see it.
 The color is amazing and unforgettable.